-Certified Alarm System Contractor I
+Certified Alarm System Contractor 1

 This license qualifies the holder to contract anywhere in the State of Florida for any type of alarm or low voltage system.

-Certified Alarm System Contractor II
+Certified Alarm System Contractor 2

 This license qualifies the holder to all of the abilities of a certified alarm system contractor I, excluding fire alarm systems.